adamwathan/bootforms/readme.md

 BootForms
 ===============

-BootForms is an extension of the Laravel 4 FormBuilder class designed to greatly simplify quick form generation with Bootstrap 3.

-It's currently in it's early infancy, but I hope to add a lot of new features in the near future.
+BootForms builds on top of my more general [Form](https://github.com/adamwathan/form) package by adding another layer of abstraction to rapidly generate markup for standard Bootstrap 3 forms.
+Probably not perfect for your super custom branded ready-for-release apps, but a *huge* time saver when you are still in the prototyping stage!

 ## Installing with Composer

-BootForms will eventually be available via Packagist once the package is passed this very early alpha stage.

-For now, you can install BootForms by first adding the repository to your `composer.json` file:
+BootForms will eventually be available via Packagist once it stabilizes a bit more, but for now you can install it by including the following in your `composer.json` file:

 ```json
 {